calint/arduino-sketches/esp32dev/game/objects/README.md

 # anatomy of a game object

-base class `object` defined in `engine.hpp` has attributes and behavior common to most objects and provides overridable functions for custom logic of every step in the game loop
+* `game_object` extends class `object` defined in `engine.hpp`
+* contains attributes and behavior common to most objects
+* provides overridable functions for custom logic of every step in the game loop

 ## attributes